 - Negative hepatitis C virus (HCV) antibody result obtained within 60 days prior to study entry or, if the HCV antibody result is positive, a negative HCV RNA result obtained within 60 days prior to study entry.

-- Susceptibility to VRC01LS based on IC50 less than or equal to 1.0 µg/mL using the Monogram Phenosense Assay on sample obtained at the screening visit.
+- Susceptibility to VRC07-523LS based on IC50 of less than or equal to 0.25 µg/mL and a Maximum Percent Inhibition greater than 98% using the Monogram Phenosense Assay on sample obtained at the screening visit.

 - Adequate venous access in at least one arm.

-- Willingness to continue current two NRTIs and have continued access to NRTIs in Step
+- Willingness to continue current two NRTIs and expects to have continued access to NRTIs in Step 1.

 - NOTE: NRTIs will not be provided by the study.
 Participants without continued access to NRTIs will be provided reimbursement for these drugs by the study.

 - Willingness to not actively engage in the conception process for the duration of the study.